Netherlands BVBA Company Formation

 |Annual Renewal Fees|

 |Directors Register Maintenance||£175|

 Your company will be incorporated using your chosen name and we will ensure that the procedure is as simple as possible.

 The whole incorporation process can be completed online and we will administer the preparation and filing of all registration forms on your behalf.

 As part of our due diligence we require proof of identity in the form of a passport copy for all directors and shareholders of the company.

-A visit to the Netherlands is not required to incorporate your company.
+A visit to the Netherlands is recommended to incorporate your company.